arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-3.md

 There are numerous kinds of meditation and every cult has their own unique way of defining it.
 The important part is spending some time with oneself detached from worldly responsibilities.

-I hope you I was able to provide some insights about the skills that I am trying to pursue this month.
-I shall share more details at the end of the month regarding my experiences and progress.
+I hope that I was able to provide some insights about the skills that I am trying to pursue this month.
+I will share more details at the end of the month regarding my experiences and progress.

 I slightly went off track this month and was not able to maintain my daily practice streak.
 I am still learning to learn!